Please note that Tapas no longer supports Internet Explorer.

 She raised her hand to signal her handmaids to leave.
 We continued down the path toward the backside of the garden.

-“I don’t believe the story about you falling from a tree,” she said, keeping her gaze forward.
-“I hate that you climb into the top branches, but you’re not so clumsy to fall.”
+“I don’t believe the story about you falling from the tree,” she said, keeping her gaze forward.
+“I hate that you climb into the top branches, but you’re not clumsy enough to fall.”

 “Well, I don’t know if it makes you feel better to find out I was pushed.”